 After many more rounds of having the kids pose for photos, we bid farewell to Lime Kiln Point and headed back to Friday Harbor to grab some snacks for the ferry home.
 If you need snacks asap (hangry toddlers and all), check out The Blowhole – a snack stand near the park entrance — with the tag line, “Snacks with a Porpoise!”
 While you’re there, say hello to the owners’ resident hound dog, Huckleberry.

-Lunch: 12 picnic sites are scattered around the shoreline and lighthouse, available on first come, first served basis.
+- Lunch: 12 picnic sites are scattered around the shoreline and lighthouse, available on a first-come, first-served basis.
 The Blowhole snack stand is open 10 a.m. – 6 p.m.
 Every day except Tuesdays.

 More from Seattle’s Child: